The National Collection of Narcissus, Backhouse cultivars

 Looking forward, Caroline hopes to continue the family tradition by registering new hybrids #livingheritage.

-We are delighted to announce that from January 2017 The Backhouse, Rossie Estate Gardens will be part of the RHS Partner Garden scheme.
-In 2016, we underwent an assessment for the Partner Garden Scheme and we are thrilled to be accepted for 2017, opening 1st April 2017.
+We are delighted to announce that from January 2017 Backhouse Rossie has been part of the RHS Partner Garden scheme.
+In 2016, we underwent an assessment for the Partner Garden Scheme and we are thrilled to be accepted for the 2017 & 2018 season, opening 1st April 2018.

 What is a National Plant Collection®?